PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 }
 ```

-This function will find every _island_ with a matching name, and hydrate them with the component `MyComponent`.
+This function will find every _island_ with a matching name and hydrate them with the component `MyComponent`.

 #### Parameters